Chilled gazpacho is wonderfully refreshing, perfect for those days when it is too hot to cook in the kitchen.

-This Gazpacho is a wonderfully refreshing chilled summer soup, based on the classic version from the Andalusian region in Spain.
+This gazpacho is a wonderfully refreshing summer soup, based on the classic version from the Andalusian region in Spain.

-Although throughout Spain there are many regional variations of gazpacho, the most popular remains this classic red gazpacho.
+Although throughout Spain there are many regional variations of gazpacho, the most popular remains this traditional red gazpacho.

-Good quality ripe ingredients are essential for this recipe.
+Good quality ripe ingredients are essential for a good gazpacho.
+You will need:

-- Tomatoes – they make the base of the soup and any type of sweet juicy tomatoes will do.
+- Tomatoes – they make the base of the soup, any fresh sweet juicy tomatoes will do.

-- Peppers – you can use red or a mix of green and red bell peppers.
+- Peppers – use red or a mix of green and red bell peppers.

-- Cucumber – use either an English cucumber or baby cucumbers as they have the smallest seeds.
+- Cucumber – either an English cucumber or baby cucumbers as they have the smallest seeds.

-- Garlic – either 1 large or 2 small cloves
+- Garlic – 1 large or 2 small cloves

 - Olive oil – select a good quality olive oil

-- Vinegar – use a good sherry vinegar, but if you don’t have any, wine vinegar will do.
+- Vinegar – use a good sherry vinegar, if you don’t have any, a wine vinegar will do.

 - Salt & pepper – adjust according to taste

 With so many variations on the traditional Gazpacho soup, many ingredients which can be changed around.
-Some add soaked bread, ground cumin, and a little chilli, while there are other versions which include meat or seafood.
+Some add soaked bread and ground cumin, while there are other versions which include meat or seafood.

-Semi-freeze gazpacho to serve in small portions as a delicious palate cleanser.
+Why not also try it semi frozen?
+Semi-freeze the gazpacho to serve in small bowls as a delicious palate cleanser.

-⭐️ Are you making this Gazpacho Soup recipe?
-I hope you love it as much as we do.
-I’d love to know how it turned out in the comments!
+Are you making this Gazpacho Soup recipe?
+I hope you love it as much as we do, let me know how it turned out in the comments!

 - 1 kg ripe tomatoes (2 lbs), chopped roughly

-- 1 medium cucumber peeled and cut roughly
+- 1 medium English cucumber peeled and cut roughly

 - 1 large clove garlic or 2 small cloves